-Where a designated walkway is directly behind an individual timber stack or block stack, a maximum height of less than 1.6m should be maintained to ensure safe visibility between forklift driver and pedestrians (see Figure 4).
+Where a designated walkway is directly behind an individual timber stack or block stack, a maximum height of less than 1.6m should be maintained to ensure safe visibility between forklift driver and pedestrians.
+Where stacking needs to be higher than 1.6m adjacent to a walkway, physical barriers or stacking packs end on to the walkway should be considered. (see Figure 4).